inspec/inspec-habitat/README.md

 ### Development

-Habitat CLI, the Habitat Supervisor, and a sample httpd/memcached application have been provided in a Vagrant VM.
+Habitat CLI, the Habitat supervisor, and a sample httpd/memcached application have been provided in a Vagrant VM.
 The sample application will be available on the host at port 7080.
 Habitat `http-gateway` and `ctl-gateway` are available on ports 7631 and 7632.

 ### Testing